 Although Romeo's love musings are cliché and unauthentic at the play's beginning, his poetry improves over the course of the play as he grows deeper in love with Juliet.

-Shakespeare makes fun of cheesy love poetry in Romeo and Juliet, but he also suggests that, when love poetry is sincere, it's the most powerful and authentic mode of human expression.
+Shakespeare makes fun of cheesy love poetry in Romeo and Juliet, but he also suggests that sincere love poetry can be a powerful and authentic mode of human expression.